Franz Ambros Reuss: Biography

-Reuss was born on 3 October 1761, Prague, Bohemia.
-He studied medicine in Charles University in Prague and obtained his medical doctorate in 1782.
+Reuss was born on 3 October 1761, Prague, Bohemia, the son of a tailor from southern Baden.
+He studied philosophy and later medicine in Charles University in Prague and obtained his medical doctorate on 4 October 1783.
 As a student, he developed a strong interest in geology and mineralogy and subsequently visited the Bergakademie in Freiberg, where he attended lectures given by Abraham Gottlob Werner, a proponent of geological Neptunism.
-Later on, he was hired by Prince Lobkowicz to serve as a spa physician in Bílina in northwestern Bohemia.
+Later on, he was hired by Prince Franz Josef Maximilian Lobkowitz (1772–1816) to serve as a spa and town physician (Stadt-und Herrschaftsarzt) in Bílina in northwestern Bohemia.
+He first examined the composition of the mineral springs of Bohemia which then led to more geological researches.
+In 1799 he published on the waters of Bilin and in 1818 he wrote on Marienbad.
+He used the analytical techniques of Berzelius.
 Here, he conducted investigations of the regions' mineral deposits, that included orographic and paragenetic studies of its highlands.
-He was the author of a number of works on the composition, geology and utilization of mineral resources at Bílina, Františkovy Lázně, Libverda, Teplice, etc. For this, and for his comments made regarding the mining aspects of regional mineral deposits, he was named royal Bergrat (councilor of mines) in 1808.
+He was the author of a number of works on the composition, geology and utilization of mineral resources at Bílina, Františkovy Lázně, Libverda, Teplice, etc. For this, and for his comments made regarding the mining aspects of regional mineral deposits, he was named royal Bergrath (councilor of mines) in 1808.

-He also conducted extensive mineralogical studies of the regions' mineral springs from a medicinal standpoint.
-From 1780, he assembled a systematic collection of minerals that was continued by his son, August Emanuel.

-Reuss died on 9 September 1830, Bílina, at the age of 68.